-In addition, in June 2019, our Board amended our Corporate Governance Guidelines to implement a director resignation policy.
+The Corporate Governance Guidelines include a director resignation policy.
 Under this policy, any nominee for director in an uncontested election who does not receive a majority of the votes cast (i.e. receives a greater number of votes "Withheld" from his or her election than votes "For" in such election) shall submit his or her offer of resignation for consideration by the nominating and corporate governance committee.
 The nominating and corporate governance committee will then consider all of the relevant facts and circumstances and recommend to the Board the action to be taken with respect to such offer of resignation, and the Board will then act on such recommendation.